sniku/Pawel.README/README.md

 ## Transparency

  - I'll try to be as open as possible about what's going on with our team, department, and the company.
- - Sometimes the company may require me to not tell you about something before a certain date.
-This generally is not a norm.
+ - Sometimes, the company may require me not to tell you about something before a certain date.
+This generally is not the norm.
  - My calendar is public to you.
 Very few events will be private.
 If you need to meet with me, feel free to book a meeting.